sanger-pathogens/singularity-bsub/README.md

 <b>BSUB_ENVIRONMENT_PROFILES</b> - a comma separated list of full paths to profile
                                    files that should be executed before running the Singularity command.
-This is used to setup the environment in the bsub.
+This is used to set up the environment in the bsub.

 <b>BSUB_SINGULARITY_EXEC</b> - Singularity exe path